MERV is a value used to quantify how effective your air filter is against common household pollutants.

 Bathing your cat is the first step to having a well-groomed pet.
 We know, we say “bathe your cat”, you hear “start an apocalypse”.

-If you are an allergy-sufferer, it’s recommended that you bathe your cat once a month at the minimum, but every one or two weeks would be ideal.
+If you are an allergy-sufferer and are wondering exactly how often to bathe a cat, it’s recommended that you bathe your cat once a month at the minimum, but every one or two weeks would be ideal.
 This is one of the best ways to remove dander from your home.
 Don’t bathe your cat more frequently than that, however, because overbathing will most likely irritate your cat’s skin, causing them to produce even more dander.

 - Bust out the laser pointer and tire out your cat before the big event.
 This will help keep them as calm as possible.
 Playing with your cat near the site of bathing may also reduce their anxiety in this environment.